Extension Social Media Policies & Best Practices

 Obey copyright law.

-If you have questions about policies or social media practices, contact (point person for social media).
+If you have questions about policies or social media practices, contact Amy Cole.

 Before engaging in work-related social media, employees must register their social